Edmund Creffield: Assassination

 O.V.
 Hurt, Creffield's father-in-law, hired one of the best law firms in Seattle to defend George.
 Numerous witnesses testified to telling George that "free love" took place in 1903.
-They said they told George that Creffield preached that Christ would be reborn and one of the Brides of Christ would be the new Mary and that he needed to lay his hands upon them and purify them.
+O.V.
+Hurt testified to the many things he had told George about the sect his sisters were a part of.
+O.V. told George what O.V.'s teenage daughter, Mae Hurt—also a former sect member—had disclosed to him; in order to be close to God, one had to have direct connection with him.
+According to Mae, this was to purify their bodies and had to be done through sexual relations with Edmund Creffield.
+According to Mae, this was a purification ritual that had to be performed in front of the entire sect.
 They said they told George that mothers were debauched in front of their daughters, including Sarah and her then sixteen-year-old daughter, Mae.
-They said they told George that finally Creffield announced that the new Mary was Esther Mitchell, the then sixteen-year-old sister of George."

 Many believe that much of the testimony was perjury, a tactic to avoid hearsay and put Creffield on trial.
 George was found not guilty by reason of insanity and released.
 Two days later, Esther shot and killed him using a gun Maud bought using their witness fees.

 O.V. was devastated, but still loved his daughter so he hired the same lawyers who had defended George, to defend her.
 Before the case went to trial, Maud died by suicide.
+According to the chemist report, she had enough strychnine in her stomach to kill three people, though nobody aside from the coroner could accept that she'd actually committed suicide.
 Esther was found not guilty by reason of insanity and committed to Western State Hospital, an asylum in Steilacoom, Washington.